andrewjohnson038/data-science-portfolio/README.md

 # Data Science Portfolio

-Welcome :) This repo is where I maintain a mix of personal projects that highlight experience with data analysis, data engineering, data wrangling, etc for app and BI-driven projects.
+This repo contains a mix of personal projects that highlight experience with data analysis, data engineering, data wrangling, machine learning, ai optimization & app integration, etc. for app and BI-driven projects.

-Each sub-directory folder is its own project, complete with its own code and documetnation.
+Each sub-directory folder from the root is its own project, complete with its own code and documetnation.
 ReadMe files with more context can be referenced in each sub-directory for the project.

 ---